39 Coastal Decorating Ideas for Your Beach Home

 16. Coastal Bedroom Ideas

 When decorating a coastal bedroom, you want to create a sense of relaxation and tranquility.
 Choose a soothing color palette.
 Think soft blues, greens, and sandy neutrals.
-Incorporate natural textures like rattan and jute to add warmth.
+Incorporate natural textures, such as rattan and jute, to add warmth and a rustic feel.
 Woven baskets, driftwood accents, and seashell decor are all great options.

 Airy & Bright Coastal Bedroom